drewbarontini/dotfiles/setup.md

 Setup
 =====

-- Download and install latest version of Xcode from Mac App Store
+- Download and install latest version of Xcode from Mac App Store, and then run:
-- Download and install Xcode Command Line Tools

-Once those steps are complete, run the following commands:

 ```shell
 git clone git@github.com:drewbarontini/dotfiles.git ~/.dotfiles